-- (1) Subject to subsection (3) any person who has in his or her possession any narcotic drug or psychotropic substance commits an offence. - (2) A person who commits an offence under subsection (1) is liable on conviction- - (a) in respect of a narcotic drug listed in the Second Schedule to a fine of not less than five hundred currency points or three times the market value of the drug, whichever is greater; or to imprisonment of not less than ten years but not exceeding twenty five years, or both; and - (b) in respect of a psychotropic substance listed in the Fourth Schedule, to a fine of not less than one hundred and fifty currency points or three times the market value of the psychotropic substance, whichever is greater or to imprisonment of not less than five years but not exceeding fifteen years, or both. - (3) Subsection (1) does not apply to- - (a) a person who has possession of a narcotic drug or psychotropic substance under a licence issued under section 27 of the National Drug Policy and Authority Act, permitting him or her to have possession of the narcotic drug or psychotropic substance; - (b) a medical practitioner, dentist, veterinary surgeon or registered pharmacist who is in possession of a narcotic drug or psychotropic substance for any medical purpose; - (c) a person who possesses a narcotic drug or psychotropic substance for a medical purpose from, or using a prescription of, a medical practitioner, dentist or veterinary surgeon; or - (d) a person authorised under regulations made under this Act to be in possession of a narcotic drug or psychotropic substance. - (4) Any person who has in his or her possession a parcel, package, container or any other thing containing an illicit narcotic drug or psychotropic substance, handles the parcel, package, container or other thing, except where the person does so in the course of his or her official duties, commits an offence and is liable on conviction, to a fine of not less than twenty four currency points but not exceeding one hundred and twenty currency points or to imprisonment of not less than one year but not exceeding five years, or both.
+- (1) Subject to subsection (3), a person who has in his or her possession any narcotic drug or psychotropic substance commits an offence - (2) A person who commits an offence under subsection (1) is liable, on conviction- - (a) in respect of a narcotic drug listed in Schedule 2 to this Act, to a fine not exceeding fifty thousand currency points or three times the market value of the narcotic drug, whichever is greater or imprisonment not exceeding twenty years or both; or - (b) in respect of a psychotropic substance listed in Schedule 3 to this Act, to a fine not exceeding twenty-five thousand currency points or three times the market value of the psychotropic substance, whichever is greater or to imprisonment not exceeding fifteen years, or both. - (3) Subsection (1) does not apply to- - (a) a person who has possession of a narcotic drug or psychotropic substance under a licence issued under section 27 of the National Drug Policy and Authority Act, permitting him or her to have possession of the narcotic drug or psychotropic substance; - (b) a medical practitioner, dentist, veterinary surgeon or registered pharmacist who is in possession of a narcotic drug or psychotropic substance for any medical purpose;

+- (c) a clinical officer or a nurse with a certificate in specialist palliative care, in possession of a narcotic drug or psychotropic substance for purposes of prescription or supply authorised under the National Drug Policy and Authority Act; - (d) a person who possesses a narcotic drug or psychotropic substance for a medical purpose from, or using a prescription of, a medical practitioner, dentist or veterinary surgeon; or - (e) a person authorised under regulations made under this Act to be in possession of a narcotic drug or psychotropic substance.